-And then there’s the resilience options that Virgin also offers.
+And then there are the resilience options that Virgin also offers.
 You can use these to, through the implementation of a backup connection, ensure that you will always have internet access.
-The backup options available include secondary leased line connections and relatively inexpensive business broadband on cable modem or FTTC.
+The backup options available include secondary leased line connections and relatively inexpensive business broadband over a cable modem or FTTC.
 Plus, if your primary email service falls, an SMTP backup service could provide a secondary mail server for continuing to receive emails.

 After reading this article, you have probably gleaned a good idea of the variety of benefits with leased line services.
-However, by using our website for comparing leased line services from different companies, you could find out even more.
+However, by completing the form on the right-hand side for comparing leased line services from different companies, you could find out even more.

 Leased Line Form

 30 Seconds Enquiry Form